EIP-7906 - Transaction Assertions via State Diff Opcode

 Abstract

 This proposal introduces a new opcode that allows contracts to inspect the transaction outcomes on-chain.
-This opcode will allow contract deveolopres to define assertions for state changes that can be enforced on-chain.
+This opcode will allow contract developers to define assertions for state changes that can be enforced on-chain.
 These can protect Ethereum users by restricting the behavior of the smart contracts they are interacting with.

 Motivation